 Answers to many frequently asked questions about the programs, the application process, living in Boston and financial aid.
-If the answers to your questions are not included here, please contact us !
+If the answers to your questions are not included here, please contact us!

-- The option to participate in a business course that provides an overview of small-business practices with an emphasis on self-employed skilled trades.
+- The option to participate in a Business Course that provides an overview of small-business practices with an emphasis on self-employed skilled trades.

 - A database of both current jobs and companies who have posted jobs in the past.
 The database is only available to students and graduates.

-- Announcements of commissions that come through the school from individuals seeking the skills of our students and graduates.
+- Announcements of commissions that come through the School from individuals seeking the skills of our students and graduates.

-- Help with resumes and cover letters.
+- Assistance with resumes and cover letters.

 - The support of instructors who know many people in the field.
-They are an integral part of the school to career transition and their support and recommendations are invaluable.
+They are an integral part of the School to career transition and their support and recommendations are invaluable.

 Classes and Grading